labdao/docs/docs/getting-started/install-plex.md

 To install PLEX, first open up the Terminal application.

 - On Mac: Go to “Spotlight Search” in the top right hand corner of your screen (it’s the magnifying glass icon).
 Type “terminal” and select the first option.
-- On Windows: To use on Windows, please send us [email](mailto:stewards@labdao.com) and we'll get you set up.
+- On Windows: To use on Windows, please send us an [email](mailto:stewards@labdao.com) and we'll get you set up.

 ### 2. Type in the installation commands
 Once you have your terminal open, you can download PLEX by copy and pasting this command into your terminal: